lastralab/ABISSMAL/docs/abissmal.md

 ## Running ABISSMAL

+1. `sudo ./run_install.sh` - Run installation only if a new version of the repository has been pulled or you haven't ran it yet
-1. `./Main.sh` - Initiate ABISSMAL to start collecting data
+2. `./Main.sh` - Initiate ABISSMAL to start collecting data

 ## Logs